ProgrammerOheneba/ProgrammerOheneba/README.md

   <tr align='center'>
       <td>
        🔭 I am currently a second-year master's student at McGill University, working on sea ice projection using outputs from a high-resolution Community Earth System Model (CESM-HR) and Canada
         Ice Service (CIS).
-Results indicate that by the end of the 21st century, sea ice along the Labrador coast will have diminished to as little as 0.12 million km².
+Results indicate that by the end of the 21st century, sea ice along the Labrador coast will diminished to as little as 0.12 million km².
 The coast is expected to be ice-free in September by 2050.
 The ice will retreat later and break up earlier.
 These trends could be minimized if we monitor our carbon footprint and control many of the anthropogenic activities that lead to an increase in greenhouse gases, especially CO2.
 Recent papers indicate that with CO2 levels rising above 100 gigatonnes👀 , the Arctic will likely experience ice-free summers by 2050.
 Science is fun💟